Event code of conduct

 Consequences of participant engagement in unacceptable behavior

-Any event participants asked to stop engaging in unacceptable behavior are expected to comply immediately.
+Any participants asked to stop engaging in unacceptable behavior are expected to comply immediately.

 The Alaska Sea Grant Director, or designee, will determine the nature of the participants’ conduct that warrants a response as well as the response to be taken.
-Responses may take any of the following forms: verbal warning; immediate expulsion from the event; exclusion from future Alaska Sea Grant events; notification of institutional leadership; and notifying appropriate authorities.
+Responses may take any of the following forms: a notification that the action was unwelcomed; verbal warning; immediate expulsion from the event; exclusion from future Alaska Sea Grant events; notification of institutional leadership; and notifying appropriate authorities.
 To protect all parties involved, Alaska Sea Grant will generally not make any detailed public statements about Code incidents.

 Upcoming